Hangarsj/SOC-Home-lab/README.md

 Elastic was selected because it supports log collection, endpoint management, detection rules, alerting and investigation within the same environment.

 Elasticsearch, Kibana, and Fleet Server run on one virtual machine to reduce memory usage.
-This is a practical choice for a laptop-based lab.

-Ubuntu Server is used as the monitored endpoint because it provides access to Linux authentication logs, audit events, services, users, permissions and system configuration.
+Atomic Red Team is used to generate repeatable test activity and validate selected detections.

 Kali Linux is used only to generate controlled test activity inside the isolated network.

 ## Detection Engineering

 Detection development follows a simple workflow:

 1. Generate activity
-2. Confirm the activity in raw logs
+2. Confirm the raw event in Elastic
 3. Identify useful fields
-4. Create a detection rule
+4. Build detection
-5. Verify that the rule triggers
+5. Run the activity again
-6. Investigate the generated alert
+6. Confirm the alert
-7. Tune and document the rule
+7. Investigate and tune
+8. Document the result

-### Detection Rules
+## Detection Rules

-Current detection work includes:
+### Linux

 - [Repeated Failed SSH Authentication](detections/linux/repeated-failed-ssh-authentication.md)
 - [Successful SSH Login After Repeated Failures](detections/linux/successful-ssh-login-after-failures.md)
 - [Linux User Added to sudo Group](detections/linux/user-added-to-sudo-group.md)

+### Windows

 - [New Windows user added to administrators group](detections/windows/new-user-added-to-administrators-group.md)
 - [Encoded Powershell Command execution](detections/windows/encoded_powershell_command_execution.md)

 ## Lessons Learned So Far

+A few problems in the lab have been useful learning points:

-- During testing, the Linux root filesystem became full, which prevented `rsyslog` from writing new authentication events.
-As a result, Elastic received no new `system.auth` logs and the detection rules stopped triggering.
-The issue was resolved by extending the logical volume.
+- The Linux root filesystem filled up during testing. `rsyslog` could no longer write authentication events, which stopped new `system.auth` data from reaching Elastic.
+I fixed the problem by extending the logical volume.

-- While building Windows detections, I learned that using SIDs can be more reliable than using account or group names.
-Names may differ between systems because of local configuration, while SIDs make it easier to identify the same user or known groups consistently.
+- Windows groups names are not always the best value to build a detection around.
+For known groups, using the SID can make the rule less dependent on language or local naming.

 ## Roadmap

 - Continue developing and testing Windows detection rules
 - Continue developing and testing Linux detection rules
-- Develop Sigma Rules and test conversion to Elastic
 - Build security monitoring dashboards in Kibana
 - Improve Linux hardening
+- Move the detection logic into version-controlled Sigma rules.
+- Add GitHub Actions deployment for rules to Elastic

 ## Disclaimer